 #5.
-Studies suggest that the chemicals found in chemical filters cause thyroid issues, skin allergen issues, and sex hormone issues in male and females contributing to sperm count reduction, reproductive organ growth/forming, issues, and endometriosis.
+Studies suggest the chemicals found in chemical filters cause thyroid issues, skin allergen issues, and sex hormone issues in males and females contributing to sperm count reduction, reproductive organ growth/forming, issues, and endometriosis.
 Source

 #6.
 Due to the chemicals used to cause the skin to absorb the product, traces of the chemical appeared in the breast milk of women who use the chemical products.
 Source

 #7.
-Common chemical filters appear to be endocrine disruptors, and a large number of studies in animals and cells have shown that the chemicals affect reproduction and development.
+Common chemical filters appear to be endocrine disruptors, and numerous studies in animals and cells have shown that the chemicals affect reproduction and development.
 They alter reproductive and thyroid hormones, although the evidence seems mixed for some studies (Krause 2012).

 #9.
 Spray sunscreens cause more risk factors because we end up inhaling the chemicals.
 Many sources.
 Here is one.

 #10.
 Many variables affect how much Vitamin D we need, so experts seem reluctant to give a definitive.
 But survey after survey suggests Americans are Vitamin D deficient.
-Researchers feel it is due to the skin cancer safety alerts over the last 20 years.
-Vitamin D deficiency can lead to cancer, diabetes and heart disease.
-We get our Vitamin D from the sun and a few foods.
-To read more on Vitamin D and thoughts on Vitamin D supplements see the site.
+Researchers feel it is because of read more on Vitamin D and thoughts on Vitamin D supplements, see the site.

 #12.
 1 in 3 diagnosed cancer cases is a form of skin cancer.
 Sunburns are BAD, so we have to take some kind of action to protect our families from the sun.

 What Makes Think Baby Sunscreen a safer alternative?